History of Japanese Knife Crafting

 The shift from sword crafting to knife crafting began in the 1850’s when Commodore Matthew Perry’s “black ships” (steam boat) anchored in Edo (Tokyo) Bay, and demanded the emperor to open Japan’s long isolated ports to Western trade.
 When the United States occupied Japan after World War II, General MacArthur banned the production and possession of katana.
 The ban forced large numbers of highly skilled craftsmen to turn their skills and attention to crafting kitchen knives.
 Although, the ban was repealed after seven years, the Japanese government continues to limit production to very few pieces a year.
 However, the legacy and unforgettable sharpness of the katana still lives on in the heart of the kitchen 1200 years later.

-Development of Western Style Knives
+When Did Western Style Knives Develop?

 Earliest examples of contemporary Japanese swords date back to the 14th century and were crafted by Kaneuji and Kinju.
 All craftsmen who stem from Kaneuji and Kinju are called Mino Smiths, based in Seki-city.
 Although, katana swords were originally intended for nobility or military heads, during the Muromachi (1392-1573) period katana swords began to be mass produced for trade and war.